dotnet/llilc/Documentation/llilc-jit-eh.md

 to actually raise NullReferenceExceptions and DivideByZeroExceptions at runtime.
-The idea of allowing implicit exceptions in LLVM IR has been [discussed on llvmdev](http://thread.gmane.org/gmane.comp.compilers.llvm.devel/71773), resulting in consensus opinion that it's best to keep the IR model simpler in the absence of compelling performance data.
-Accordingly, the plan for LLILC is to insert explicit tests and throws in the IR for implicit MSIL exceptions, to be lowered to explicit compares and branches, at least initially.
-This can be revisited when LLILC is in a mature enough state to prototype other approaches and gather performance data.
+The idea of allowing implicit exceptions in LLVM IR has been [discussed on llvmdev](http://thread.gmane.org/gmane.comp.compilers.llvm.devel/71773), resulting in consensus opinion that it's not desirable to conflate the check and load/store operations in LLVM IR.
+More recently, [an RFC](http://thread.gmane.org/gmane.comp.compilers.llvm.devel/84837) has been introduced to allow folding null checks onto loads at the machine IR level (after using explicit checks throughout optimization).
+Accordingly, the plan for LLILC is to insert explicit tests and throws in the IR for implicit MSIL exceptions, and run the null check folding pass as an optimization on targets that support it.
+This allows the null checks and loads/stores to be optimized independently, and allows the runtime to be ported to new targets without also needing to appropriate machine traps on those targets.
+This will require extending the null check folding optimization (the current plan is to fold away the compare and branch; for CoreCLR we also want to fold away the call to the helper that raises the NullReferenceException).

-Should this be revisited, the following points should be kept in mind:
- * The choice whether to use implicit or explicit exceptions in the IR can be made somewhat independently of the choice whether to use machine traps or emit explicit tests in the generated machine code; code generation passes could translate from one model to the other.
- * Machine traps may not be as easy to appropriate on other platforms, so generating explicit sequences eases the task of porting the runtime.
- * Keeping both options available (under some configuration option) would therefore be preferable to retiring the explicit sequence generation.
- * Making exceptions implicit in the IR may require adding a top-level landing pad with unconditional `resume`, to enforce precise exception semantics.
-An explicit branch to a noreturn function (`CORINFO_HELP_THROW`) enforces those semantics with the explicit model.

-Note also that the current MSIL reader code is built to expect an implicit model.
-E.g. it begins by building a control flow graph with the assumption that basic blocks will not be split at implicit exception points.
-Implementing the explicit approach will therefore take some up-front work to ferret out bad assumptions in the reader, split blocks at exception points, etc.

 ### One-Pass vs. Two-Pass Exception Handling
 LLVM IR is set up to model cleanups that occur en route, working from inner